 Regular maintenance is critical to keeping your evaporative cooler working efficiently, with fewer repairs.
 The primary issue for most systems is mineral or scale buildup, and if you have hard water, this can be extreme.
 The more scale buildup on your cooler pads, the worse your evaporative cooler performance.
 Another concern is keeping the water in your cooler fresh to avoid that "muggy" smell.
 There are several products that can help with both issues.

 D-Scale and Evaporative Cooler Cleaner

-When an evaporative cooler gets mineral and scale build-up, it might be time to use a cleaner or some form of de-scaler.
+When an evaporative cooler develops mineral or scale buildup, it might be time to use a cleaner or some form of de-scaler.
 This will help the cooler pads last longer.
-Also, clean pads can help keep the air temperature cooler, because more water can be absorbed into the pads and subsequently evaporated (it is the evaporation of water that gives the appliance the ability to cool air).
-For most cleaner products, you pour a certain amount of cleaner into the evaporative cooler pan with the water and run on pump mode for about 20 minutes.
-The scale and minerals will get washed out into the pan for you to drain out.
-Then, you drain the water, flush it out and refill the pan with clean water.
+Also, clean pads can help keep the air temperature cooler because more water can be absorbed into the pads and subsequently evaporated (it is the evaporation of water that gives the appliance the ability to cool air).
+D-scale is one brand of cleaner, and there are many others.

 Zinc Anode Rod

-Drop-in tablets are another way to help prevent mineral and scale build-up.
-These are time-released tablets that you can drop into the cooler pan.
-They serve the same purpose as a cooler cleaner, but with these, you simply leave them in the cooler; the tablets contained pre-measured amounts of chemical and require no measuring.
-If your evaporative coolers pads are already clean, you might consider this as a good combination with a purge pump to maintain better water quality with little or no buildup.
+Drop-in tablets are another option to help prevent mineral and scale buildup.
+These are time-release tablets that you simply drop into the cooler pan.
+Tablets serve the same purpose as a liquid cooler cleaner or de-scaler, but with tablets, you simply leave them in the cooler.
+They contain pre-measured amounts of chemical and require no measuring.
+If your evaporative cooler pads are already clean (and don't need a de-scaling flush with a liquid cleaner), you might combine tablets with a purge pump to maintain better water quality with little or no buildup.